arthtyagi/serverless-notion-blog/readme.md

 I have been using Notion for a while now to host my blog, however, I don't like the design of the blog.
 I wanted to make it more "me" (read: broken but sexy).

+I'm not big on open-source anymore but this still seemed cool to make open-source since it's just a stupid blog.

 ## How

 Okay, so, to use Notion API and render content, you need to have a server.
 Since this is just a front-end, I chose to deploy my own serverless function on Cloudflare workers and consume it instead.